-CORPORATE GOVERNANC Responsibilities Members: Brenda L. Freeman The Corporate Governance Committee is charged with: Jo Ann Jenkins Oleg Khaykin Identifying, screening and recommending to the Board of Directors appropriate candidates to serve as directors of the William H. Schumann, III Michael A. Bradley Company.
-R. Kerry Clark Periodically reviewing the Company's succession plans.
-James A. Lawrence r chouldary reviewing the company's succession plans.
-Rodney C. Adkins Overseeing the process for evaluating the Board of Directors, its committees and management.
-Avid Modjtabai (Chair) • Making recommendations with respect to corporate governance issues affecting the Board of Directors and the Meetings in fiscal Company.
-2019: 4 As of June 12, 2019, the Corporate Governance Committee no longer reviews or recommends changes to Director compensation.
+CORPORATE GOVERNANCE ECOMMITTEE Responsibilities Members: Avid Modjtabai (Chair) Rodney C. Adkins The Corporate Governance Committee is charged with: Carlo Bozotti Jo Ann Jenkins Adalio T. Sanchez Identifying, screening and recommending to the Board of Directors appropriate candidates to serve as directors of the Company.
+Periodically reviewing the Company's succession plans, including CEO succession.
+Meetings in fiscal 2020: 4 • Overseeing the process for evaluating the Board of Directors, its committees and management. • Making recommendations with respect to corporate governance issues affecting the Board of Directors and the Company.
+Overseeing director orientation and continuing education programs.
+Overseeing corporate social responsibility matters affecting the Company.
 Please see "Corporate Governance - Director Nominations" for additional information on the Corporate Governance Committee.